by Ed Fisher

 We went to five sessions in all at $200 per session.
 What struck me is that I learned very little in those sessions except that we had a problem.
 We would do “airy-fairy” exercises as homework that, for the life of me, I could not see the value in.
 And then we would wait another whole week until our next session.
 Talk about slow progress!

 My wife decided that she wanted to go to a session on her own to deal with her specific problems – mainly anxiety.
 I thought it was a great idea.
 But when she came back from the session, I knew something was wrong.
 The therapist had ignored all of our previous couples sessions, and what she should have known about our history, and basically said to my wife that I was making her mad.
 No kidding.
 I could just as easily say that my wife is the one making me mad!
 So my wife was withdrawn and resentful of me for days before she snapped out of it and realized that the therapist had made things a lot worse. we stopped seeing her after that and our marriage is all the better for it.

 The bottom line is that if I hadn’t gone through the programs that I recommend on this site, I wouldn’t have known how to cope with that situation and I wouldn’t have been able to tell that our therapist was doing more harm than good.
-Educate yourself first!
+So educate yourself first!

 Hang in there.
 Your marriage is worth a little effort on your part.
 Good Luck! – Ed